cronologic-de/xtdc_babel/xTDC4_user_guide_example/README.md

 | `x64` | Release | `x64\Release` |
 | `x86` | Debug   | `x86\Debug`   |
 | `x86` | Release | `x86\Release` |
-* You need to copy the DLLs from the uppoer folder (e.g. `x64` and `x86`) to the sub-directory to be able to run the executable if the DLLs are not already on the path.
+* You need to copy the DLLs from the upper folder (e.g. `x64` and `x86`) to the sub-directory to be able to run the executable if the DLLs are not already on the path.

 ### 1. Build Using Visual Studio
 - The project is built by using `Visual Studio "C++ CMake Tools` that reads speciificaitions got from `tools\CMakeSettings.json`, and configures `CMakeLists.txt`, then  builds the generated buildsystem files.